IronGG/Lab3_ARN/rapport.md

 ![2ndExperiment_loss.png](Ressources/2ndExperiment_loss.png)

-This model is interesting because, although we used less perceptrons than in the first experiment, it achived a decent score.
-We wanted to showcase that, with some perceptrons we can already have a good guess at which state it is.

 We trained this model for 10 epochs since it looked like in every fold and it was getting better.
 Training this model longer would probably lead to better results.
 Since validation got better and better.
 Loss functions also decreased, which is good.